 That said, if you find yourself straining or feeling pain while practicing, try gently coming out of the posture, moving around a bit and then trying again if you’d like, perhaps with use of another prop for extra support.
 Remember to keep breathing and to pay attention to your body and senses, rather than getting up in your thoughts.

 - Restorative yoga is “a type of yoga known for its relaxing, calming and healing effects.”
 It involves holding poses for about five to 10 minutes, often with the help from props, such as blankets, bolsters and blocks, that help support your body so you can relax.

-- This type of yoga can help gently stretch the body and promote relaxation, which can assist in improving sleep and decreasing tension and pain.
+- What are the benefits of restorative yoga?
+It can help gently stretch the body, promote deep relaxation, manage anxiety, assist in improving sleep, decrease tightness/tension and reduce pain.

 - A typical restorative yoga sequence lasts between 20 and 60 minutes and only involves about five to six poses.